University of Washington School of Medicine

-The University of Washington School of Medicine (UWSOM) is a large public medical school in the northwest United States, located in Seattle and affiliated with the University of Washington.
+The University of Washington School of Medicine is the medical school of the University of Washington, a public research university in Seattle, Washington.
 According to U.S. News & World Report's 2022 Best Graduate School rankings, University of Washington School of Medicine ranked #1 in the nation for primary care education, and #7 for research.

-UWSOM is the first public medical school in the states of Washington, Wyoming, Alaska, Montana, and Idaho.
+The University of Washington School of Medicine is the first public medical school in the states of Washington, Wyoming, Alaska, Montana, and Idaho.
 The school maintains a network of teaching facilities in more than 100 towns and cities across the five-state region.
 As part of this "WWAMI" partnership, medical students from Wyoming, Alaska, Montana, and Idaho spend their first year and a half at the University of Wyoming, the University of Alaska Anchorage, Montana State University, or the University of Idaho, respectively.
 In addition, sixty students in each class are based at Gonzaga University in Spokane, Washington.
 Preference is given to residents of the WWAMI states.

 UW Medicine

-UW Medicine includes the UWSOM, as well as a number of clinical facilities owned and operated by the UW, including the following:
+The University of Washington Medicine includes the University of Washington School of Medicine, as well as a number of clinical facilities owned and operated by the UW, including the following: